2026수특 영독연 2강 변형문제 (1~6번)

 3 지구의 에너지 사용에 대한 인간의 진화

-Life on our planet can be arranged, more or less, into autotrophs and heterotrophs, organisms that exploit energy from the sun ____ chemical reactions, and organisms that take energy from those who’ve already captured it.
+Life on our planet can be arranged, more or less, into autotrophs and heterotrophs, organisms that exploit energy ____ the sun or chemical reactions, and organisms that take energy from those who’ve already captured it.

 4 전 세계 미디어 기관이 직면한 어려움

-Local news in ____ is increasingly under threat.
+Local news ____ particular is increasingly under threat.

-To retain high levels of profitability, media corporations have closed or merged titles ____ cut jobs, often moving journalists long distances away from the communities they serve and no longer being able to provide content of relevance to them.
+To retain high levels of profitability, media corporations have closed or merged titles and cut jobs, often moving journalists long distances away from the communities they serve and no ____ being able to provide content of relevance to them.

 5 인간이 개입한 자연환경

-____ provide abundant road-kill for scavengers.
+Roads ____ abundant road-kill for scavengers.

 6 마음을 프로그램하는 주체들

-Some of these agents of programming truly know you and have your best interests in mind as they reinforce your special strengths and help you overcome your ____ weaknesses; they are trying to make you happier and make your life better.
+Some of these agents of programming truly ____ you and have your best interests in mind as they reinforce your special strengths and help you overcome your troublesome weaknesses; they are trying to make you happier and make your life better.

-When this occurs, the programming makes you less and less happy as they “help” you solve problems you don’t have and make worse the problems ____ do have.
+When this occurs, the programming makes you less and less happy as they “help” you solve problems ____ don’t have and make worse the problems you do have.

-When you allow others to dominate the programming of your mind, then when your mind runs on automatic ____ you end up behaving in ways that achieve the goals of those programmers rather than behaving in ways that would make you happier.
+When you allow others to dominate the programming of your mind, then when your mind runs on ____ pilot, you end up behaving in ways that achieve the goals of those programmers rather than behaving in ways that would make you happier.

 2026 수능특강 영어독해연습 2강 (1)